ab5tract/new_media/thesis/material.md

 ### Surface Level ###

 - Hypertextuality (formal or semantic) *[Can a claim be made that Hayles' printed hypertext is semantic? could there be a parallel connection between the surface and subtext layers?]*
-- Typographic qualities ("simple issues" of kerning, line breaking; "society" formats)
+- Typographic qualities ("simple issues" of kerning, line breaking; "institutional" formats)

 ### Subtext Level ###